Is It Illegal to Drive in Flip Flops?

 Common Injuries Sustained After A Flip Flop Auto Accident

 As soon as you receive medical attention and before you speak to an insurance company, contact a car accident attorney to assist you with your claim.
-Your Las Vegas car accident lawyer will be able to assist you with speaking with auto insurance adjusters and negotiating for optimal compensation.
+Your car accident lawyer in Las Vegas or Henderson and we will be able to assist you with speaking with auto insurance adjusters and negotiating for optimal compensation.

 I was hesitant about getting a lawyer for many reasons, however the entire staff at Cogburn reassured me that everything would be okay.
 They were always very attentive and provided detailed answers to any questions I had.
 I would like to thank the entire staff for all of your hard work, making sure that my daughters and I were compensated for the car accident, and making sure we received all the necessary treatment.
 You were awesome.
 If you need an attorney that won’t look at you as just another case, that’ll return your calls/emails I definitely recommend this team.